theory/justatheory/content/post/past/db/pg/comparing-relations.md

     #         have: {AAA,aardvark,ABC,abc,aba}
     #         want: {AAA,aardvark,aba,ABC,abc}

-So for simple cases like this, it doesn’t bother me much personally.
+So for simple cases like this, it doesn't bother me much personally.
 But I've also had to write tests for functions that return composite types—that is, *rows*—and again I had to fall back on coercing them into scalar values to do the comparison.
 For example, say that the `fooey()` function returns a `dude` value, which is a composite type with an integer and a text string.
-Here’s how to test it with pgTAP:
+Here's how to test it with pgTAP:

 ``` postgres